Select Page

 Generating a Pitstopping action plan.

-The aims of this session is to re-enforce the concepts of Pitstopping taught in the earlier session and to encourage the team to use these concepts to come up with their own improvement ideas immediately.
+The aims of this session is to re-enforce the concepts of Pitstopping taught in the earlier session and to encourage the team to use these concepts to come up with their own improvement ideas.

 Elements we investigate include ..